 And where do I start with olive oil?
 It too is anti-inflammatory, cardio protective, reduces cancer risk and reduces LDL cholesterol.
 It also improves cognitive function among older adults and bone health.

 This soup is creamy, rich and hearty.
 It makes a filling dinner paired with crusty bread and salad.
-Or, you might be thinking, how about a grilled cheese?
-Oh yeah, you know it!
-Dipin time!
+Or, you might be thinking, how about an Almond Sage Pesto Grilled Cheese?
+Oh yeah, you know it…. dipin’ time!

 This soup whips up in no time after roasting and peeling the peppers.
 It freezes well too, which is a gift come mid winter and one is craving those late summer/early fall veggies.
 Hello freezer!